karakays/lfcs/README.md

 ##### /run
 Pseudo-fs.
 For transient data that contains runtime information as lock files

 ### Chapter III Processes

 `orphan`: A process whose process has terminated.
 Its PPID is set to 1 that is, it's adopted by `init`.

 `zombie`: A child process terminates without its parent gets notified of this.
 It still has an entry in the process table.

-`wait` system call can be made by a process after forking a child process.
+`wait` is a system call that may be submitted by a process after forking a child process.
 Parent suspends execution and wait child process to complete and gets notified of its exit status.

 PID is 16 bit integer located in /proc/sys/kernel/pid_max and can be altered.